 Is NFC Payment Safe?

 Thinking about using your mobile to make payments at shops, online or bricks and mortar?
 Then you might be wondering just how safe and secure those payments will be.
-With online identity theft and well publicised hacking of financial firms, payment security should be high on your list of priorities.
-That’s why we’re taking a look at NFC payments and security so you can decide whether this payment method is appropriate for you or not.
+With online identity theft and well-publicised hacking of financial firms, payment security should be high on your list of priorities.
+That's why we're taking a look at NFC payments and security so you can decide whether this payment method is appropriate for you or not.

 What is NFC?

 NFC stands for Near Field Communication, and very basically this is a communication protocol.
-If your mobile has NFC (you’ll need to dig into the settings menu and switch it on if so), it will be able to “talk to” another device that also has NFC.
-For the most part this is used in a similar way to how you’d use a contactless credit or debit card.
-Switch on NFC on your phone, enrol with an online payment company (or “digital wallet”), and once you get to the cash desk at certain stores you can simply tap your phone against an NFC receiver to send payment automatically.
+If your mobile has NFC (you'll need to dig into the settings menu and switch it on if so), it will be able to “talk to” another device that also has NFC.
+For the most part, this is used in a similar way to how you'd use a contactless credit or debit card.
+Switch on NFC on your phone, enrol with an online payment company (or “digital wallet”), and once you get to the cash desk at certain stores, you can just tap your phone against an NFC receiver to send payment automatically.